-Corporations conducting business in Albania are subject to a corporate income tax (profit tax) at a rate of 10%.
+Corporations conducting business in Albania are subject to a corporate income tax (profit tax) at a rate of 15% effective from January 2014.

 The determination of taxable base starts with the profit shown in the profit and loss account.
 The profit calculation should be made according to the current accounting legislation and relevant instructions issued by the Ministry of Finance.
 In calculating the taxable base, the following expenses are deductable: